mnlipp/jdrupes-httpcodec/overview.md

 have a body, {@link org.jdrupes.httpcodec.Encoder#encode(ByteBuffer)}
 can be called.

-The result of the encode method is simply a `Codec.Result` that indicates whether the output buffer is full and/or further body data is required.
+The result of the encode method is a `Codec.Result` that indicates whether the output buffer is full and/or further body data is required.
+In addition, {@link org.jdrupes.httpcodec.Codec.Result#getCloseConnection} may indicate that the connection, to which the data is send, should be closed after handling the received message.
+This indication is needed because closing the connection is sometimes required by HTTP to complete a message exchange.
+As an encoder cannot close the connection itself, this must be done by the invoker (the supplier of the data stream).

 Why Generics?
 -------------